-Notes: The table displays the percentage of equity-based compensation out of the aggregate total compensation for CEOs and top-five executives in firms that belong to the S&P 500, Mid-Cap 400, and Small-Cap 600 indices.
+The table displays the percentage of equity-based compensation out of the aggregate total compensation for CEOs and top-five executives in firms that belong to the S&P 500, Mid-Cap 400 and Small-Cap 600 indexes.
 Equity-based compensation is defined as the total value of restricted stock granted and total value of stock options granted (using Black-Scholes).
 Top-five executive compensation is the sum of the five largest compensation packages that a firm gives to its managers in a given year.
+All figures used were adjusted for inflation by translating them to 2002 dollars.